Green Friday: The sustainable alternative to Black Friday

 So, people were calling in sick to relax after a whole night of eating but also to get an early start on holiday shopping.
 Stores noticed the uptake in sales and therefore promoted different kinds of deals to get shoppers into their stores.

 And still to this day it is one of the busiest shopping days of the year.
-To put some numbers behind this: On Black Friday 2019, global sales hit $20 billion¹.

 The Dark Sides of Black Friday